LincaMarius/ISAP-1_Schematic/README.md

 Although the Memory subsystem is treated as a separate block, the scheme does not show any changes from the original one in SAP-1.

-I also highlighted the components that are part of the Control Panel
+I also highlighted the components that are part of the Front Panel

 ![ Figure 6 ](/Pictures/Figure6.png)